nicolecll/webrtc_ros2_streamer/README.md

 Ideally, under this flow, the system can prioritise lowering the latency of the stream you want to watch and leave those that are not a priority in the background.

 Other options:
-  -GStremer on ros2
+  - GStremer on ROS2
-  -Kurento Media Server
+  - Kurento Media Server